 I am sure if I thought back through all the songs that have inspired me throughout the years, the list would be endless.
 I would love to hear from readers what songs have shown you that music is therapy.
 Sharing your stories of music that has been therapeutic for you will serve to help others who may be in similar situations to feel heard, understood, and less alone.
 And in so doing, you will be helping to spread the positive therapy of music, to others.

 *Anne Sabagh is a Certified Life Coach based in Northern Virginia.
-She sees clients in person, if they are in her local area, or can do sessions via phone.
-She specializes in working with people dealing with mental health concerns in order to help them develop their greatest mental wellness possible.
+She sees clients in person in her local area, and conducts coaching sessions via phone or web from anywhere.
+She specializes in working with people dealing with mental and developmental health concerns in order to help them develop their greatest mental wellness possible.
 She is a highly sensitive person and an empath.
 As such, Anne brings a great deal of empathy to her work with clients.
-She loves animals, music, and spending time with her family and friends.
+She loves animals, music, going to concerts, and spending time with her family and friends.
 She lives in Northern Virginia with her wonderful husband Tony, and their beloved cat, Robin.